Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Introduction

 Despite these constraints, computational decision-support systems have been dominated by a fundamentally predictive paradigm.
 Models are typically optimized to replicate historical decision patterns, achieving statistical accuracy by mimicking prior human behavior.
 However, reliance on behavioral imitation is problematic: historical decisions often encode cognitive biases and institutional inertia.
 As a result, predictive systems create a structural mismatch between accuracy and decision quality, reaching a documented ``predictive ceiling''—for instance, state-of-the-art substitution models plateau at approximately $70\%$ accuracy by merely cloning human choices \citep{mohandas}.
 Moreover, standard evaluation practices in stochastic environments suffer from \emph{outcome bias}, judging decision quality by realized results rather than by the epistemic justification available at the time of choice \citep{BaronHershey1988}.

 Importantly, this work does not aim to improve predictive accuracy, automate decision-making, or replace human expertise.
 Instead, it focuses on auditing the quality of human judgment under uncertainty by separating epistemic justification from stochastic outcomes.
-From this perspective, the limitations of predictive systems are not merely due to data insufficiency, but reflect a normative flaw inherent to supervised learning in agentic contexts.
-By mapping contextual inputs to historical decisions, such systems inevitably reproduce embedded cognitive biases, including \emph{status quo bias} (reluctance to change strategy) and \emph{sunk cost fallacy} (persistence in failing courses of action).
+From this perspective, the limitations of predictive systems are not merely due to data insufficiency, but reflect a normative flaw inherent to supervised learning in agentic contexts. \emph{We argue that this limitation is fundamental: in the absence of external normative signals, decision imitation cannot, even asymptotically, correct systematic human bias.} By mapping contextual inputs to historical decisions, such systems inevitably reproduce embedded cognitive biases, including \emph{status quo bias} (reluctance to change strategy) and \emph{sunk cost fallacy} (persistence in failing courses of action).
 Consequently, predictive models tend to validate conservative human behavior rather than reveal when deviation is epistemically warranted.

 To address this limitation, we distinguish between \emph{Predictive AI}, which forecasts events or replicates past decisions, and \emph{Prescriptive AI}, defined here as a class of systems whose primary function is to audit, justify, and support human decision-making under uncertainty.
 This perspective aligns with decision-theoretic and epistemic accounts of agency, in which rational choice is defined as a coherent state transition at time $t$, independent of the stochastic outcome realized at time $t+n$ \citep{vanBenthem2011}.
 While prescriptive analytics and interpretable decision-support frameworks have been advocated in theory \citep{Bertsimas2020, Lepenioti2020, Rudin2019}, empirical demonstrations in realistic, adversarial environments remain scarce.
-Black-box models are particularly ill-suited for such auditing tasks due to automation bias and opacity \citep{Parasuraman2010}, motivating the need for systems that explicitly map observed states to epistemically justifiable actions.
+Black-box models are particularly ill-suited for such auditing tasks due to automation bias and opacity \citep{parasuraman2010}, motivating the need for systems that explicitly map observed states to epistemically justifiable actions.